TencentARC/ArcNerf/docs/models.md

 The [nerf++](http://arxiv.org/abs/2010.07492) model use same structure of one stage NeRF model to model the background in Multi-Sphere Image(MSI), and change input to `(x/r, y/r, z/r, 1/r)` for different radius.
 - n_importance: Like original NeRF, we also allow you to do resampling in the bkg, which improve bkg sample quality.

+### Multivol
+The Multivol model is the same from [Instant-ngp](https://arxiv.org/abs/2201.05989) but remove the inner volume to model the background in Multi-Volume structure.
+It uses dense sampling with pruning bitfield, which samples in important area for rendering.
+It will be good to used hashEncoding introduced in
+`instant-ngp` since the sampled points are in volume range.
+- basic_volume: Compared to `instant-ngp` which uses a fix volume structure, we are free to set the basic_volume and expand by pow of 2 in each cascade.